VenturianTome/VenturianTome/src/5.Characters/Fred_Spooker_Soup.md

 ----

 ## | Other Trivia
-- He has abs \[3:20 - *Johnny Ghost Moving*]
 - He is afraid of lightning/thunder \[2:53 / 5:08 / 6:03 - *Scary Ghost Children*]
 - He has lots of experience with Paranormal Activity \(the movie) \[3:26 - *Scary Ghost Children*]
-- Spooker sometimes hangs out and works for the Mystery Shack \[14:11 - *Gravity Falls Dipper*]
-  - He still has a tail at this point
 - Spooker carries a Ray Gun of Paranormal Activity and a harmonica \[11:37 - *Funny Horror Game*]
 - “Peanut butter in the sink" is Spooker's diet \[14:09 - *Funny Horror Game*]
 - Spooker went to college once \[14:58 - *Funny Horror Game*]
 - Spooker's home looks similar to / is a grave \[19:05 - *Funny Horror Game*]
-- He has crafted a harpoon out of the enamel of his own teeth while stranded on an Island \[4:37 / 7:03 - *Can Ghost Hunters Survive on an Island?*]
-- He's allergic to nuts \[8:50 - *Can Ghost Hunters Survive on an Island?*]
-- The Alien Comebacks is his favourite band \[9:50 - *Can Ghost Hunters Survive on an Island?*]
-- His pink beanie is his defining item to his friends \[0:35 - *Neighbor Visits McDonald's*]
 - Spooker has never had a girlfriend, but wants one \[3:40 - *Puppy Monkey Baby*]
 - Spooker is such a hairy guy that people sometimes mistake him for a walrus \[6:38 - *Puppy Monkey Baby*]
 - Spooker says he know how to sweet-talk the ladies \[9:05 - *Puppy Monkey Baby*]
+- Spooker sometimes hangs out and works for the Mystery Shack \[14:11 - *Gravity Falls Dipper*]
+  - He still has a tail at this point
+- His pink beanie is his defining item to his friends \[0:35 - *Neighbor Visits McDonald's*]
+- He has crafted a harpoon out of the enamel of his own teeth while stranded on an island \[4:37 / 7:03 - *Can Ghost Hunters Survive on an Island?*]
+- He's allergic to nuts \[8:50 - *Can Ghost Hunters Survive on an Island?*]
+- The Alien Comebacks is his favourite band \[9:50 - *Can Ghost Hunters Survive on an Island?*]
+- He has abs \[3:20 - *Johnny Ghost Moving*]

 ----